freeCodeCamp/freeCodeCamp/guide/english/cplusplus/while-loop/index.md

 title: While-loop
 ---

 A while loop statement repeatedly executes a target statement as long as a given condition is true.
+It is often used when the number of iterations is unknown.

 Syntax:
 ```C++